 St Thomas Fort

 St Thomas Fort is located in the beach town of Thangassery near Kollam.
-Thangassery town is believed to have trade relations with China since the first millennium and later became the strong trade centres of Portuguese, Dutch, the British East India company etc. St Thomas Fort is ruined and only some parts of the fort can be seen till date.
+Thangassery town is believed to have trade relations with China since the first millennium and later became the strong trade centers of Portuguese, Dutch, the British East India Company, etc. St Thomas Fort is ruined and only some parts of the fort can be seen to date.

 Anchuthengu fort is located in Varkala.
 The name implies- Five coconut trees.
 The fort is also known as Anjengo fort built by the Britsh East India Company in 1696 after seeking permission from the Queen of Attingal.

 The majestic Nedumkotta also is known as Travancore lines located in Thrissur was built by the King of Travancore, Dharma Raja Karthika Thirunal.
-The fort was built as a defence against the frequent threats and attacks from Hyder Ali Khan, Tipu Sultan and the Zamorins of Kozhikode.
+The fort was built as a defense against the frequent threats and attacks from Hyder Ali Khan, Tipu Sultan, and the Zamorins of Kozhikode.
 The fort was built using mud & clay.
-The structure was reinforced with laterite, stone and granite at strategic places.
-The defence line is 48 km long running from Krishna Kotta on the west coast to Anamalai Hills of Western Ghats.
-The defence line was compared to the Great Wall Of China in the olden days.
-Sadly only the ruins of the defence line remain as a testimony of the brilliant engineering and historic battles fought.
+The structure was reinforced with laterite, stone, and granite at strategic places.
+The defense line is 48 km long running from Krishna Kotta on the west coast to Anamalai Hills of Western Ghats.
+The defense line was compared to the Great Wall Of China in the olden days.
+Sadly only the ruins of the defense line remain as a testimony of the brilliant engineering and historic battles fought.